 And, not just that.
 I can tell you how they got their names, at least their first names.

-Each of us introduced to the others in the room with a personalised etymology game – origin of our names, not just theoretically, but with a touch of personal element and the flavour of dramatic license.
+Each of us was introduced to the others in the room with a personalised etymology game.
+The origin of our names, not just theoretically, but with a touch of personal element and the flavour of dramatic license.

-Result – the names of the participants are etched in my memory.
+The result – the names of the participants, are etched in my memory.

-There were many other interesting topics we covered in those 150 minutes, personally I came out of the room with renewed confidence.
+There were many other interesting topics we covered in those 150 minutes.
+I came out of the room with renewed confidence.

 Photo Credit – Selina Mal Karlsson